SPREAD: Sampling-based Pareto front Refinement via Efficient Adaptive Diffusion: Method

 \begin{theorem} Assume each objective function $f_j$ is continuously differentiable, and that $\nu_t = 0$ for all $t \in \{1,\dots,T\}$.
 Let, at reverse timestep $t$,

 with $a_{i,j} > 0$ for all $i=1,\dots,n$ and $j=1,\dots,m$.
 Define

 where $\rho$ controls the magnitude of the scaling parameters $\gamma_t^i$, and $\zeta$ denotes an arbitrary positive scalar.
-Then, $-\tilde{\mathbf{h}}^{i}_t = -\left(\mathbf{h}_{t}^{'i} + \gamma_t^i\delta_t \right)$ serves as a common descent direction for all objectives at $\mathbf{x}_{t}^{'i}$. \end{theorem}
+Then, $-\tilde{\mathbf{h}}^{i}_t = -\left(\mathbf{h}_{t}^{i} + \gamma_t^i\delta_t \right)$ serves as a common descent direction for all objectives at $\mathbf{x}_{t}^{'i}$. \end{theorem}

 We provide the proof of this theorem in Appendix~\ref{app:th_convergence}.
-While $\nu_t = 0$ guarantees a common descent direction for all objectives, in practice a moderate value of $\nu_t$ is necessary to achieve good coverage of the Pareto front.
+While $\nu_t = 0$ guarantees a common descent direction for all objectives, it is a very strong and restrictive assumption, since a moderate value of $\nu_t$ is necessary to achieve good coverage of the Pareto front.
+A discussion on the theory for the general case $\nu_t > 0$ can be found in in Appendix\ \ref{app:eta_nonzero}, including the sketch of a proof.
 An ablation study illustrating this trade-off is presented in Appendix~\ref{app:add_results} (Figure~\ref{fig:exp_abla_lambda}).
 To determine the batch $\eta_t$ of step sizes at timestep $t$ (\eqref{eq:update_samp}), we employ an Armijo backtracking line search~\citep{armijo1966minimization}.
 This ensures sufficient decrease in the objective functions at each timestep $t$, prevents overly aggressive steps, and adapts to local curvature~\citep{fliege2000steepest}.

 The proposed SPREAD framework for solving multi-objective optimization problems is summarized in Algorithm~\ref{algo:online_spread}.
 The final set $\mathcal{P}_0$ of approximate solutions is obtained as the top-$n$ non-dominated points from the union $\mathbf{X}_0 \cup \cdots \cup \mathbf{X}_T$.
 More specifically, for two successive reverse timesteps $t$ and $t-1$, we define $\mathcal{P}_{t-1}$ as the top-$n$ non-dominated points from the union $\mathbf{X}_{t-1} \cup \mathcal{P}_t$ (with $\mathcal{P}_T = \mathbf{X}_T$ initially), using crowding distance~\citep{deb2002fast} to preserve diversity (preferring non-dominated solutions that are less crowded in objective space).